22nd Annual Faculty Conference on Teaching Excellence

 • The proposal includes scholarship to ground the project and includes evidence to support implications and conclusions or to demonstrate impact on learning.
 It includes appropriate citations.

 To submit your proposal, please click on the link below, fill in your information, and upload your proposal as a Word Document.
-Remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University).
+Remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University) from your attached document.
 You will receive notification via email concerning the acceptance of your poster to the conference by early November.

 Keynote and Plenary Speaker Information

-We look forward to receiving your proposals!
+We look forward to see you at the years conference!
 Thank you for your interest in the Center for the Advancement of Teaching’s Annual Faculty Conference for Teaching Excellence and for your contributions to the scholarship of teaching and learning.

 For questions about the conference, please contact Sara Vann at